Former lobby group boss to head Dotcom site

 Mr Kumar acknowledges it is a high-risk venture with Kim Dotcom facing extradition to the US, but says he is excited about the new role.

-Next story in National: Daycare centre not meant to be nursery, court told
+Next story in New Zealand: Daycare centre not meant to be nursery, court told

 Copyright © 2013, Radio New Zealand